christeenamjoy/cogent-labs-codetest/README.md

 # Restaurant Finder Web App

-This is a web app that helps users find restaurants close to their office (Here Cogent Labs office in Roppongi, Tokyo).
-It shows the top 50 restaurants with 1 km of the office and do a keyword search for restaurants.
-If the use is confused it provide an option to a select a random restaurant too.
-Also the use can view details about each restaurant, such as menu, pictures, and reviews by clicking them.
+This is a web application designed to assist users in finding nearby restaurants, specifically within a 1 km radius of the Cogent Labs office in Roppongi, Tokyo.
+The app presents the top 50 restaurants in the area and allows users to conduct a keyword search to find restaurants that meet their preferences.
+If the user is uncertain, the app provides the option to randomly select a restaurant.
+Additionally, users can view detailed information about each restaurant, such as menu items, photos, and reviews, by clicking on them.

 ## Table of Contents